 Please note that sometimes after evaluating

-UIView subclass appearance from command line like this won't immediately update the UI. iOS usually waits until next run loop or any user event such as tap or swipe occurs on the app.
-You can force render server to update the display UI with following command.
+UIView subclass appearance from a command line like this won't immediately update the UI. iOS usually waits until the next run loop or any user event such as tap or swipe occurs on the app.
+You can force the render server to update the display UI with the following command.

 e (void)[CATransaction flush]

-Using this trick, even if you are not able to locate faulted view in the debugger, you can grab a suspicious address and change the appearance of corresponding view to provide a visual cue on screen
+Even if you are unable to locate faulted view in the debugger, using this trick, you can grab an address of a suspicious view and change its appearance to provide a visual cue on the screen

 As you can see I have changed the background color of view for which constraints were breaking and now it appears like this.

-- Look at individual constraint and see if you have added them correctly
+- Look at individual constraints and check if you have added them correctly

-- Watch out for incomplete as well as ambiguous constraint rules
+- Watch out for incomplete and ambiguous constraint rules

 - Make a symbolic breakpoint at

-- This is generic mistake for iOS newbies - when you create a view and add constraint to it programmatically, make sure to turn the autoresizing mask off by using
+- This is a generic mistake for any iOS developer - When you create a view and add a constraint to it programmatically, make sure to turn the autoresizing mask off by using

-[view].translatesAutoresizingMaskIntoConstraints = false.
-(When you do it in the storyboard or xibs, IB will turn this off automatically for you.)
+[your_view].translatesAutoresizingMaskIntoConstraints = false.
+(When you add autolayout constraints in the storyboard or xibs, Interface builder will automatically turn it off for you.)

-These are some of the steps I find useful while debugging autolayout issues.
-If you know any problems with them or have your own tips dealing with fixing autolayout issues, I would love to hear them
+This post summarizes steps I find useful for debugging autolayout issues.
+If you find any issues with them or have your own tips dealing with autolayout issues, I would love to hear them @jayeshkawli